How to be causal: time, spacetime, and spectra: Introduction

 Additionally, since any effect $R$ must not occur before its cause $Q$, a mathematical expression for $R$ must become non-zero only after that cause.
 This desired behaviour matches that of the mathematical step function $h(t)$, which has $h(t)=0$ for $t < 0$, and $h(t)=1$ for $t \ge 0$.
 The definition of causality applied by this temporal step function is the same as that enforced in the frequency domain by the famous Kramers Kronig relations \cite{Bohren-2010ejp,LandauLifshitz}.
 Therefore I call the time-step causality discussed here ``KK causality'', to distinguish it from alternative definitions.

 After describing the role of differential equations and how they can generate the time-step criteria in section \ref{S-causalDE}, I consider causality in the spectral domain in section \ref{S-KK}, and discuss typical models in section \ref{S-Pendulumn}.
 Causality and Maxwell's Equations is discussed in section \ref{S-Maxwell}, followed by the development of a new spacetime formulation of the Kramers Kronig relations in section \ref{S-waves}.
 After a discussion in section \ref{S-simul}, I summarize in section \ref{S-summary}.
-There is also an appendix (\ref{S-appdx-discrete}) which considers the results of section \ref{S-causalDE} applied to discretized (or numerical) models.
+There are also two appendices (A and B) -- not present in the published version -- which consider the results of section \ref{S-causalDE} applied to discretized (or numerical) models, and then the role of spacetime transformations when attributing of causes and effects.

 This undergraduate level presentation introduces causality as a topic in itself, making specific reference to the construction of causal models, rather than being a brief diversion on the way to discussing the Kramers Kronig relations, as is the case in many textbooks.
 It details the connection between time and frequency domain representations and then extends this to a full spacetime ``wave-cone'' causality.
 I envisage that this discussion could be incorporated most easily into relativity or electromagnetism courses, although parts could be integrated into courses on mechanics or wave motion.